-Work as a member of a student's interdisciplinary team, and are often responsible for initial and ongoing psycho-educational assessment.
+- Serve as a member of students' interdisciplinary team Responsible for initial and ongoing psycho-educational assessment.

-Work collaboratively with other assessment personnel, such as speech/language therapists, occupational and physical therapists, school psychologists, counselors, and social workers to determine eligibility for special education services.
+- Work collaboratively with other assessment personnel, such as speech/language therapists, occupational and physical therapists, school psychologists, counselors, and social workers to make ARD committee recommendations concerning eligibility for special education services.

-Provide input to the IEP committee regarding student's academic strengths and weaknesses based on psycho-educational testing.
+- Provide input to the ARD committee regarding student's academic strengths and weaknesses based on psycho-educational testing.

-Monitor student's educational progress in relation to his IEP goals and objectives, recommending appropriate modifications and accommodations to curricular content and instruction, as needed.
+- Monitor students' educational progress in relation to IEP goals and objectives, recommending appropriate modifications and accommodations to curricular content and instruction, as needed.